akinsiraifedayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines displays last 10 lines of /etc/passwd
 5-firstlines prints first 10 lines of /etc/passwd
-6-third_line prints the third line of file iacta
+6-third_line prints the third line of file iacta 7-file creates a file with content Best School 8-cwd_state takes the output of ls -la and puts it in a file